Myth #1: Health consumers don’t want to use patient self scheduling solutions.

 Health systems can choose to reach their patients over three primary channels including web, mobile and patient portal.
 Advanced online scheduling solutions seamlessly integrate into a health system’s existing PM/EMR, patient portal, and scheduling systems.
 The ability for a health system to customize their advanced solution, allows for complete discretion and control.
 At no point is a health system required to completely abandon their existing scheduling tools in favor of online scheduling.

-Myth #4: Patient experience has no relation to self-scheduling solutions.
+Myth #4: Patient experience has no relation to patient self scheduling solutions.